tarastm95/Yelp1/README.md

 During webhook processing the backend verifies unlisted leads by querying `https://api.yelp.com/v3/leads/{lead_id}/events` with `limit=2`.
-A lead is tagged as `"NEW_LEAD"` when Yelp returns only one consumer message or when a consumer message is immediately followed by an event whose type is anything other than `TEXT`.
+A lead is tagged as `"NEW_LEAD"` when Yelp returns only one consumer message or when a consumer message is immediately followed by an event whose type is **not** `TEXT` (case-insensitive).
 Once verified, the `lead_id` is saved so subsequent events are treated as already processed.

 Lead details and events are recorded for every lead even when automatic responses are disabled for a business.